aospapp/aosp/external/libjpeg-turbo/README.md

 necessary to use the slow Huffman decoder when decompressing a JPEG image that has restart markers.
 This can cause the decompression performance to drop by as much as 20%, but the performance will still be much greater than that of libjpeg.
-Many consumer packages, such as PhotoShop, use restart markers when generating JPEG images, so images generated by those programs will experience this issue.
+Many consumer packages, such as Photoshop, use restart markers when generating JPEG images, so images generated by those programs will experience this issue.